Jacob-Hinton/ShootemDoods/ShootemDoods_STD.md

 **Subsystem:** Play Level
 **Created by:**
 **Executed by:**
-**Short Description:** Tests that the menu's response to if a W,D, or Enter on the keyboard or up or down on the directional pad, up or down on the left analog stick, or 'A' on the XInput Device.
+**Short Description:** Tests that the menu's response to if a 'W', 'D', or 'Enter' on the keyboard or up or down on the directional pad, up or down on the left analog stick, or 'A' on the XInput Device.
 ___

 **Pre-conditions**